 What are the laws about scattering ashes?
 Can we scatter anywhere?

 Cremated remains can be scattered at both private and public beaches and oceans.
-But, please remember, each state has its own laws on scattering.
+But, please remember, state laws may vary regarding scattering.
 In the case of scattering cremains over water, federal law may take precedence over state law.

 It is best to ensure all local, state, and federal laws before you scatter your loved one’s cremated remains.